 How popular is the baby name Aldous in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Aldous and check out all the blog posts that mention the name Aldous.
+Plus, check out all the blog posts that mention the name Aldous.

 Want a boy name that’s not common, but also not crazy?

 I looked through all the names at the

 bottom of SSA’s 2011 mega-list and found a bunch of hidden gems:

 Osborn (5); Osborne (7)

 (In some cases, a different spelling of the name is more popular than what’s shown here.
 For instance, Laurence is rare, but Lawrence is moderately popular.)